RIDE THE MOON

-All cyclists will start and finish at Two Rivers Convention Center in downtown Grand Junction.
+All cyclists will start and finish at Grand Junction Convention Center in downtown Grand Junction.
 The ride will begin with a spectacular trek through the Colorado National Monument.
-After exiting the Monument, riders may elect to tackle a metric century through the beautiful farm country and surrounding areas of Fruita or opt for the classic 41-mile loop back to GJ.
+After exiting the Monument, riders may elect to tackle a metric century through the beautiful farm country and surrounding areas of Fruita.

 LIGHTS ARE REQUIRED

 The Colorado National Monument requires all cyclists (regardless of whether they are in an organized event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
 The Monument has three tunnels, bored through solid rock, that are not lit, thus the reason for the safety requirement.
 All cyclists and support vehicles are required to use the lights in the three tunnels.
 You may turn them off once you’ve exited, but for your safety we advise that you leave them on the duration of the ride.